 Anyone who’s ever had a puppy knows that they’re naturally inquisitive, exploring every nook and cranny and reacting to the sights, sounds, and smells all around them.
 But that curiosity can sometimes lead to serious illness or injury, so it’s important to make your home safe for your new arrival.
-From toxic foods to dangerous household appliances, here’s our guide to puppy-proofing your house.
+From toxic foods to dangerous household appliances, here’s our guide to how to puppy-proof your house.

 Young animals love to chew when they are teething.
 You’ll want to make sure they can’t access electrical wires around the house.
 Electrical shock can cause burns in the mouth, breathing problems, or cardiac arrest.